 The committee consists of five faculty members elected by the College of Business faculty.
-If feasible, all members must have attained the rank of associate professor or above with tenure, at least three of whom shall have attained the rank of full professor, by the date of election.
-If there are not enough available ranked faculty members from within the College of Business, the College of Business may - at the discretion of the College of Business faculty - elect College of Business faculty who do not meet the normal qualifications and/or elect faculty who meet these criteria from outside the College of Business.
-Members will serve staggered 3-year terms.
+If feasible, four of the five members will be from the College of Business with one external member from another college of the University.
+All members must have attained the rank of associate professor or above with tenure, at least three of whom shall have attained the rank of full professor, by the date of election.
+If there are not enough available ranked faculty members from within the College of Business, the College of Business may - at the discretion of the College of Business faculty - elect College of Business faculty who do not meet the normal qualifications and/or elect a second external member from faculty who meet these criteria.
+All members will serve staggered 3-year terms.
 The committee's duties are to:

-- .1 Make recommendations in the matters of promotion according to College and University faculty promotion policy and procedures.
-In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook §7 and in Appendix J. - .2 Make recommendations to the Dean in matters of tenure according to College faculty tenure policy and procedures.
-In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook §7 and in Appendix J. - .3 Recommend changes in promotion and tenure policy or procedure to the College of Business Faculty Council.
+- .1 make recommendations in the matters of promotion and/or tenure according to College and University faculty promotion policy and procedures.
+In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook §7 and in Appendix J. - .2 recommend changes in promotion and tenure policy or procedure to the College of Business Faculty Council.

-APPENDIX K
+Appendix K

-COLLEGE OF EDUCATION (CoE) PROMOTION AND TENURE PROCEDURES
+COLLEGE OF EDUCATION (COE) PROMOTION AND TENURE PROCEDURES